AriaUI/Aria-UI/README.md

 ## 📰 News
+- **[2025-01-23]** We released the context-aware version of Aria-UI!
+Check it at [🤗 Aria-UI Context-aware Models](https://huggingface.co/Aria-UI/Aria-UI-context-aware).
+It typically brings stronger performances under dynamic agent tasks like `AndroidWorld` and `OSWorld`.

 - **[2025-01-10]** We are excited to release the **M3A Agent powered by Aria-UI**, for **AndroidWorld**!
 Experience enhanced task success rates and seamless integration with the latest in grounding instruction understanding.
 Check it out under `AndroidWorld/`.